Sweden honors detained political writer Gui Minhai despite Chinese threats | The Japan Times

 Swedish PEN’s Tucholsky Prize is for a writer or publisher being persecuted, threatened or in exile from his or her country.

-He told the Swedish news agency TT that any government representative attending the ceremony would be declared unwelcome in China.
+He told Swedish news agency TT that any government representative attending the ceremony would be declared unwelcome in China.
+The Chinese Embassy also said in a statement that “the serious mistake by the Swedish side undoubtedly creates serious difficulties to normal friendly exchanges and cooperation between China and Sweden.”

+In spite of China’s threats, Swedish Culture and Democracy Minister Amanda Lind attended the ceremony.

 Lind had earlier called Beijing’s threat “serious.”